joshi1983/UAVSim/data/README.md

 The data directory contains the settings.json file for UAVSim.
 If you don't have a file named settings.json, copy and rename settings.json.example.

+## httpServerPort

+Port number for the HTTP server that is used when you're not processing a CSV file.

+This server is available for interacting with test code.

 ## resolution

 resolution specifies the width and height of the viewport and resolution for saved animation frames.